-Upon completion of drilling operations, all equipment will be removed from the drill sites prior to the close of frozen conditions.
-Further restoration will be completed as soon as weather conditions permit in accordance with restoration procedures outlined by the Chequamegon-Nicolet National Forest (See attached Mitigation Standards).
+Upon completion, all equipment will be removed from the drill sites prior to the close of frozen conditions.
+Further restoration will be completed as soon as weather conditions permit in accordance with restoration procedures outlined by the Chequamegon-Nicolet National Forest (See attached Mitigation Standards and additional information sheet).
 As stated above, GLW does not anticipate any top soil being disturbed during the drill program except the top soils within the footprint of the sump.
-With respect to any areas where top soil is disturbed (i.e. within the footprint of the sump) the area of disturbance will be graded to original contour to the extent feasible and then reseeded using any stockpiled top soil (if available) and/or WDNR seed mix (See attached Mitigation Standards).
+With respect to any areas where top soil is disturbed (i.e. within the footprint of the sump) the area of disturbance will be graded to original contour to the extent feasible and then reseeded using any stockpiled top soil (if available) and approved seed mix (See attached Mitigation Standards and additional information sheet).